openstack-archive/kloudbuster/doc/source/installation.rst

 .. note::

-    If your OpenStack Glance is able to access the Internet, and you don't need to access the KloudBuster UI from the pre-built image, you can skip this section and you are done with the installation.
+    If your OpenStack Glance is able to access the Internet, and you don't need to access the KloudBuster Web UI from the pre-built image, you can skip this section and you are done with the installation.

-KloudBuster needs one "universal" test VM image (referred to as "KloudBuster image") that contains the necessary test software.
-The KloudBuster image is then instantiated in potentially large number of VMs by the KloudBuster application using the appropriate role (HTTP server, HTTP traffic generator, etc.).
+In the cloud under test, KloudBuster needs one "universal" test VM image (referred to as "KloudBuster image") that contains the necessary test software.
+The KloudBuster image is
+then instantiated in potentially large number of VMs by the KloudBuster application using the appropriate role (HTTP server, HTTP traffic generator, etc.).